Silo Theatre: Programming

 Some of the notable productions produced by Silo Theatre include Bare by Toa Fraser (1998) and Wild Dogs Under My Skirt by Tusiata Avia (2019), a co-production by Auckland Arts Festival.
 In 2021 part of their programme for Matariki was a participatory audio play, Mauri Tau, written and directed by Scotty Cotter featuring Nicola Kāwana, Rachel House, Tanea Heke and Te Kohe Tuhaka.
-This production came as a result of COVID 19 effects on creating live stage productions.
+This production came as a result of COVID-19 effects on creating live stage productions.
 Cotter collaborated with sound designers Fran Kora, Matt Eller, and Komako Silver for this streamed event.

-In 2015 Silo produced Hudson & Halls! a play about New Zealand TV cooks and personalities Peter Hudson and David Halls.
+In 2015 Silo produced Hudson & Halls Live! a play about New Zealand TV cooks and personalities Peter Hudson and David Halls.
 It premiered at the Herald Theatre, Auckland and was directed by Kip Chapman starring Todd Emerson, Chris Parker and Jackie van Beek.
+Silo's development series Working Titles in 2017 included Modern Girls in Bed by Alex Lodge and Cherie Jacobson, The Defendant by Dan Musgrove and Burn Her by Sam Brooks.

 Every Brilliant Thing by Duncan Macmillan with Jonny Donahoe was a solo play in 2020 about suicide and mental health that had two leads that alternated each night, Jason Te Kare and Anapela Polata’ivao.

 Words from Pacific Island poets was curated into a Silo production called UPU, created by Grace Iwashita-Taylor and directed by Fasitua Amosa.
 It premiered at the Auckland Arts Festival and then was presented at the Kia Mau Festival in Wellington in 2021.

 Other events that Silo host include talks such as the one off Once in a Black Moon in 2022 created in partnership with Black Creatives Aotearoa with panelists Adorate Mizero, Keagan Carr Fransch, Michelle Mascoll Michelle Mascoll and Vira Paky.
-This was to accompany the play seven methods of killing kylie jenner by of Jasmine Lee Jones at the Basement Theatre.
+This was to accompany the play seven methods of killing kylie jenner by Jasmine Lee Jones at the Basement Theatre.

-Development series

-Silo has new work development series called Working Titles.
-In 2017 this included Modern Girls in Bed by Alex Lodge and Cherie Jacobson, The Defendant (by Dan Musgrove) and Burn Her by Sam Brooks.